strongloop/loopback-example-access-control/README.md

 slc run
 ```

+## Create the application yourself

-Otherwise, follow the steps below to create the application from scratch.
+Follow the steps below to create the application from scratch.

-1. **Getting started.**

-    You will build an app named *Startkicker* (a Kickstarter clone).
-The
-    app consists of four types of users: `guest`, `owner`, `team member` and
-    `administrator`.
-Each user type has access to various parts of the app
-    based on their role and the ACLs we define.

 2. **Bootstrap the app.**